meontechno/edgedepyml/digitkart/doc.md

 3. Launch the Nvidia SDK Manager on the laptop and establish a serial connection with the Nvidia Jetson device using the c-port on the front side of the device (with just 2 USB ports).

-4. Choose the "Manually install the 32GB Developer kit Orin Jetson" option and configure the user name and password.
+4. Choose to the option JetPack 5.1 (rev. 1) to install.

-5. Install JetPack 5.1 (rev. 1) using the SDK Manager.
+5. Choose the "Manually install the 32GB Developer kit Orin Jetson" option and configure the user name and password.

 Once the installation is successful, ssh into the device using the following steps:
 1. Open a terminal window on the computer, run the following command: `sudo screen /dev/ttyACM0 115200`